Government Schemes for Women Entrepreneurs in India 2026 | Kotak Life

 Facilitating Market Integration and Linkages

-These initiatives help to fill the gap between production and the consumer since they enables market integration.
-They allow women-owned businesses to showcase their products, access national and international supply chains, and utilize e-commerce to increase consumers.
+These initiatives help to fill the gap between production and the consumer since they enable market integration.
+They allow women-owned businesses to showcase their products, access national and international supply chains, and utilize e-commerce to increase their consumer base.
 This support is critical in the capacity to empower small and medium-sized enterprises to scale and achieve great visibility.

 Building a Supportive and Inclusive Ecosystem